 This investigation is part of Nicotine Networks, an ongoing investigation by The Examination and Latin American news outlets.
 The Examination co-reported this story with Salud con lupa in Perú and LaBot in Chile.
-It is co-published in partnership with The BMJ in the UK.
+It is co-published in partnership with The BMJ in the UK and Spain's El Pais America.

 SANTIAGO, Chile — Verónica García was 13 when she sneaked her first cigarette from a pack belonging to her dad.
 Her first puffs didn’t go well.
 “For a little girl who’s never smoked, those cigarettes are strong,” she said.